 Unfortunately, there is no proven cure for eczema but as it’s such a common condition there are many products and home remedies you can try to soothe it.
 As everyone is different there is no one definite answer to healing your sore skin, and what works for one person may not for another, but below you will find some of the most comment treatments out there.

-There’s no cure for eczema, so what can you do to ease the itching and dry skin?
+Eczema cures don’t exist but here’s what you can do to ease the itching and dry skin:

 1. Avoid too much dairy or eggs

 It’s not a good idea to cut anything out of your diet completely, but dairy and eggs have been linked to triggering eczema so cutting back could see some improvement for you.
 GoodtoKnow mum Alishah told us, ‘Dairy is one of the things that particularly flares up my daughters eczema’.
 Talk to your GP about eating less of these foods and be careful about restricting these protein and dairy sources in a child’s diet.